reilandeubank/reilandeubank/README.md

 ### Hello!

-I am a Computer Science grad and MBA student at The University of Alabama.
+I am a graduate of the University of Alabama with a BS in Computer Science and an MBA.

 Software Developer for [Student Seats](https://studentseats.com/) and Software Engineer 1 at Garmin Intl.